valdisiljuconoks/optimizely-advanced-contentarea/README.md

 There are few options you can set to content area renderer to customize its behavior:
 * `AutoAddRow` - setting this to `true` will add `class='row'` to the content area wrapping element.
 Disabled by default;
 * `RowSupportEnabled` - will add additional wrapping element (`<div class='row'>`) to wrap around blocks occupying whole (12 columns altogether) row.
 Disabled by default;
+* `DisableBuiltinDisplayOptions` - built-in display options will not be registered.
+Instead - consumer application can register whatever and however display options needed.

 You can customize content area renderer and set settings by instructing it via ConfigurationContext: